Engineering hope, promoting self-reliance in Niger

 The wheels in Long’s mind were turning—literally.
 He began playing with the concept of a wheel-based irrigation pump powered by the river’s own current.
 It was a design that went back more than 3,000 years to the ideas of the ancient Greek philosopher Archimedes.
 However, Long was using modern techniques and materials to make it not just more efficient, but also economical and easily reproducible in an impoverished country like Niger.
 Long didn’t want to help just one farmer: He dreamed of deploying these pumps all along the river.

-Today, Long’s dream is becoming a reality.
-Teaming up with two friends, he launched a nonprofit called Current Pumps (currentpumps.com) that is poised to deliver its first 20 pumps to farmers in Niger this fall.
+Long’s dream became a reality.
+Teaming up with two friends, he temporarily launched a nonprofit called Current Pumps with the intent to deliver its first 20 pumps to farmers in Niger in fall 2014.
 They created a partnership with the Colorado School of Mines to develop a prototype made out of inexpensive materials readily found in Niger.
+Editor’s note: the nonprofit dissolved April 8, 2014.

 “Long-term, I want to bring these into an area and have people build and sell them on their own, thus helping the farmers and supporting the small-business economy,” said Long.
 “Eventually we hope these pumps can be used in any developing country—not just Niger.”